maverickanp/weather-forecast-api/README.md

 * Can answer about the sun
 * can answer about the wind speed
 * can answer about the weather overall
+* Support some emojis related to weather conditions 😻

 Technologies: express, dotenv, axios, body-parser, dialogflow, nodemon, standard

 ## weather api